 Along with checking out the church and statue of Leifur Eiríksson (the Viking explorer who was probably one of the first Europeans to set foot on North American soil), be sure to go in the church and ride the elevator up to the bell tower, too.
 The tower gives you what is possibly the best view out over Reykjavik.

 Iceland is know for its geothermal activity and hot springs, and you won't want to miss out on experiencing them in Reykjavik.
 Even though the Blue Lagoon is the most famous thermal spa in Iceland, there are actually a large number of public pools and spas right in Reykjavik.
 The largest is Laugardalslaug, east of the city center.

 This one is super unique.
 The Pearl is home to a viewing platform, cafeteria, and high-end rotating restaurant.
 It's built atop five hot water storange tanks, making it look kind of like a spaceship.
 I wouldn't recommend the expensive restaurant here, but I DO recommend bringing a zoom lens to capture more great views out over Reykjavik.

 Watch for whales

 Reykjavik is known for its whale watching – many species of whales can often be found in Iceland's waters, including minke and humpbacks.
 While you're out, you may also see puffins, dolphins, and other marine wildlife.
-(Note: whale watching is best from May to September.)
+(Note: whale watching is best from May to September – check out this tour.)

 Tapas Barinn – On my first visit to Iceland in 2012, I went to Tapas Barinn and did their “Icelandic Gourmet Feast” tasting menu.
 The food – served in Spanish tapas style – was delicious, and the tasting menu was a cool way to get to know the food of Iceland.